viplix3/Dogs-vs-Cats-CNN/README.md

 # Dogs vs Cats CNN

-A convolutional neural network which classifies the input images of cats and dogs
+A convolutional neural network implemented using tflearn which classifies the input images of cats and dogs

 You can use your own dataset or can use my pre-processed data set